History of NATO in Timeline

 1961: Building of the Berlin Wall

-In 1961, the building of the Berlin Wall marked a height in Cold War tensions, with 400,000 US troops stationed in Europe.
+In 1961, the building of the Berlin Wall marked a height in Cold War tensions, when 400,000 US troops were stationed in Europe.

 Article 42(7) of the 1982 Treaty of Lisbon specifies that "If a Member State is the victim of armed aggression on its territory, the other Member States shall have towards it an obligation of aid and assistance by all the means in their power".